-- (1) The remuneration shown in the tables above includes all forms of remuneration from the Company and its subsidiaries including Central Provident Fund contributions. - (2) The Directors' fees in respect of FY2017 are subject to Shareholders' approval at the forthcoming AGM. - (3) For serving as head of credit of the Group on a part-time basis, Mr Cheung Ting Chor was paid an annual performance bonus of \$\$40,000 in FY2017 in addition to the Directors' fees paid for FY2017. - (4) The Company only has two (2) key management personnel. - (5) Ms Chin Nyok Tow is the sister of Mr Chin Fook Lai, the Company's Non-Executive Director.
-Her remuneration was between \$\$50,000 to \$\$100,000 in FY2017.
+- (1) The remuneration shown in the tables above includes all forms of remuneration from the Company and its subsidiaries including Central Provident Fund contributions. - (2) The Directors' fees in respect of FY2018 are subject to Shareholders' approval at the forthcoming AGM. - (3) The Company only has four (4) key management personnel. - (4) The annual remuneration package of Mr Kwok Chin Phang, who is the Chief Operating Officer of the Group, includes Directors' fees for the period he had served as a Director in FY2018 before his resignation as a Director on 13 June 2018. - (5) The annual remuneration package of Mr Cheung Ting Chor, who is the Head of Credit, includes Directors' fees for the period he had served as a Director in FY2018 before his resignation as a Director on 13 June 2018. - (6) Ms Chin Nyok Tow is the sister of Mr Chin Fook Lai, the Company's Non-Executive Director.
+Her remuneration was between S\$50,000 to S\$100,000 in FY2018.

-The aggregate total remuneration paid to the two (2) key management personnel of the Group in FY2017 were S\$199,000.
+The aggregate total remuneration paid to the four (4) key management personnel of the Group in FY2018 were S\$462,000.

-Save as disclosed above, there are no other employees who are immediate family members of a Director or the CEO, and whose remuneration exceeded S\$50,000 during FY2017.
+Save as disclosed above, there are no other employees who are immediate family members of a Director or the CEO, and whose remuneration exceeded \$\$50,000 during FY2018.

-There were no termination, retirement and post-employment benefits that may be granted to Directors, the CEO and the key management personnel in FY2017, other than in compliance with the standard contractual notice period termination payment.
+There were no termination, retirement and post-employment benefits that may be granted to Directors, the CEO and the key management personnel in FY2018, other than in compliance with the standard contractual notice period termination payment.